t-p/PiCluster/README.md

 # PiCluster

 PiCluster is a fully automated, self-hosted Kubernetes media server stack designed for Raspberry Pi clusters.
-Built on a Turing Pi 2.5 carrier board with four Raspberry Pi Compute Module 4 nodes.
+Built on a Turing Pi 2.5 carrier board with four Raspberry Pi Compute Module 4 nodes, plus an additional standalone Raspberry Pi 5 as the control plane.

-This project provides manifests and configuration for running Jellyfin, Sonarr, Radarr, Transmission (with VPN), Jackett, and a modern dashboard—all orchestrated by K3s and backed by shared NFS storage.
+This project provides manifests and configuration for running Jellyfin, Sonarr, Radarr, Transmission (with VPN), Prowlarr, Pi-hole DNS, Cloudflare Tunnel, and a modern dashboard—all orchestrated by K3s with GitOps via ArgoCD and backed by shared NFS storage.
+The hybrid architecture uses Compute Module 4s for worker nodes and a Raspberry Pi 5 for the control plane, providing optimal performance and reliability.
 PiCluster is ideal for homelab enthusiasts, edge computing, and anyone seeking a robust, private alternative to cloud-based media solutions.

 ---